 “Doing this helped me figure out what theatre is about, that it is really giving messages to people and having them understand something.”

 Jocelyn Edelstein, 15, said the play changed her perspectives.
 “I feel like I can relate so much more to the rest of the world and teenagers.”

 To Kris Wallsmith, 18, the play was an opportunity to make new immigrants friends.
 “I met a lot of people at Grant and I said hi to all.
-Out of nowhere, I went to a prom last night and I met someone there I had interviewed.”back to Top
+Out of nowhere, I went to a prom last night and I met someone there I had interviewed.”

 By: Nancy Mayer

 Issue Date: 6/1/99

 A high school student waved his hand from the audience to get the attention of a cast of actors on-stage.
 He had a simple question.

 “How could you know enough about discrimination to write a play about it?” he asked the actors after their recent performance of “Border Crossings” at Franklin High School in Northeast Portland.